 2. Application Requirements & General Information

-Students submitting a transfer application must complete a minimum of 12 credits prior to semester of entry (this excludes dual credit, concurrent enrollment, early college, and courses taken the summer immediately after high school graduation).
+Students submitting a transfer application must complete a minimum of 12 credits prior to semester of entry (this excludes dual credit, concurrent enrollment, AP or IB exam credit, early college, and courses taken the summer immediately after high school graduation).
 Southwestern evaluates all candidates using multiple factors to help reach admission decisions.
-Beyond the admission application, Southwestern requires a written essay, official high school and college transcripts, SAT or ACT score results and a College Official’s Report.
-Instructor evaluations and a personal interview are optional.
+Beyond the admission application, Southwestern requires a written essay, official high school and college transcripts, and a College Conduct Report.
+International students have additional requirements which can be found here.
+Instructor evaluations, a personal statement, copies of SAT or ACT score results, and a personal interview are optional.

-While we have no GPA minimums, successful candidates generally earn a 3.0 GPA or better in full-time college-level work.
+While we have no GPA minimums, successful candidates generally earn a 3.0 GPA or better in full-time, college-level work.
 Developmental courses will not be considered when calculating a GPA.